-Built from a grassroots platform, the Women’s Art Museum of Canada fosters inclusivity within its target community.
-Through research, educational and interactive activities such as exhibits, workshops and educational programming, WAM fosters participation from a sector of society that has long remained silent in art history.
-Our small but growing collection validates the work of women in the visual arts through exhibits and documentation, workshops and an ever-growing presence on the internet and social media.
-Our members and volunteers have demonstrated their dedication and commitment to realizing a space where women can see themselves in history, not just as a footnotes or short anecdotes, but also as vital participants in this cultural sector.
+WAM fosters inclusivity and tolerance towards all communities.
+Through research, educational and interactive activities such as exhibits, workshops and community programming, WAM engages women to participate and share their unique history.
+Our small but growing collection validates the work of women in the visual arts.
+Our members and volunteers have demonstrated their dedication and commitment to realizing a space where women can see themselves in history, not just as a footnotes or short anecdotes, but as vital participants in this cultural sector.